-It is important for businesses of all sizes to create an intelligently designed document destruction program.
+It is important for businesses of all sizes to create an easy to manage document destruction program.

 - Shredding documents, files, receipts, papers, customer information and other confidential information should be done properly, legally, and on a regular basis.